fscpscollaborative/fscps/Actions/ReadSettings/README.md

 Read settings for FSC-PS workflows
 ## :wrench: Parameters
 ## :arrow_down: Inputs
+### get (Default: '')
+ Specifies which properties to get from the settings file, default is all

 ### environment (Default: '')
  Merge settings from specific environment